 As a quasi-reclusive introvert with paranoiac-critical tendencies, one of my least favorite aspects of blogging involves creating those dreadful “About” pages that reveal unknown things about you.
 About pages are important to many people, providing a way to learn about and connect with the person or people “behind the blog.”
-After all, websites are relatively impersonal, as viewers are required to extract meaning and personality from behind a large, square piece of machinery.
+After all, websites are relatively impersonal, as viewers are required to extract meaning and personality from behind a computer screen.

 Regardless of the type of site or blog you happen to be creating, the About page is your primary key to connecting with your readers.
 In fact, when readers click to read your About page, they expect to find you there, sharing personal information about yourself, your ideas, your purpose and story.
 Fortunately, About pages are as diverse as the millions of bloggers who create them.
 This is one of the reasons that the humble About page has become one of the most important pages in the blogosphere — they represent the essence of the blogger, revealing their personality, originality, and uniqueness.